CathyGuang/Timesheet-System/README.md

 * New-class function is more stable, if class creation fails for any reason, you can go back to the class creation page and the data you entered will still be there

+* Classes now have a display title to make it easier for users to identify distinct classes

 ### Version 1.0